Diabetic Foot and Wound Center

 If you have a chronic wound that’s at risk of infection, wound debridement can encourage healthy tissue growth, minimize scarring, and reduce complications.
-At Diabetic Foot and Wound Center in Bakersfield, California, Ruben Nieto, DPM, and the wound care specialist team offer several types of wound debridement.
+At Diabetic Foot and Wound Center in Bakersfield, California and the wound care specialist team offer several types of wound debridement.
 To schedule an appointment, call the office or book a consultation online today.
 Walk-ins are also welcome seven days a week.

 Wound debridement is a quick, outpatient procedure used to remove dead or infected tissue around a slow-healing or chronic skin ulcer.
 In some cases, its use is to remove a foreign object from a piece of tissue.